ian-james/IFS/README.md

 _Immediate Feedback System_ for student programming assignments and essay writing

-This projects allows studenots to receive formative feedback for C/C++ assignments and written works.
+This projects allows students to receive formative feedback for C/C++ assignments and written works.

 The project provides a website for students to upload their assignments or work